The Social Reckoning: Filming

-Principal photography began in Vancouver on October 22, 2025, and will wrap on December 9, under the working title Goliath.
-Jeff Cronenweth serves as cinematographer for the film.
+Principal photography began in Vancouver on October 22, 2025, and wrapped on December 9, under the working title Goliath.
+Jeff Cronenweth was the cinematographer, returning from The Social Network.
+Strong and White did not spend any time together during production.

+Music

+In March 2026, Alexandre Desplat was confirmed to provide the musical score, replacing Trent Reznor and Atticus Ross from the previous film.
+This will be the first film directed by Aaron Sorkin not to be scored by Daniel Pemberton.

 Release

-The Social Reckoning is scheduled to be released in the United States on October 9, 2026 by Sony Pictures Releasing.
+The Social Reckoning is scheduled for release in the United States on October 9, 2026, by Sony Pictures Releasing through Columbia Pictures label.